Midwo/EduPixelMap_Educational_Pixel_Art_Creator/README.md

 Originally created as a fast prototype for a special‑needs schoolOriginally created as a fast prototype for a special‑needs school.

 # 4. Features
-* 20×20 editable pixel grid
-    * Click to fill cells with the selected color.
+- **20×20 editable pixel grid** — click to fill cells with the selected color.

-* Color picker
-  * Choose any color and apply it to grid cells.
+- **Color picker** — choose any color and apply it to grid cells.

-* Clear board
-  * One click resets the entire grid.

-* Printable output
-  * Generate a clean, kid‑friendly board for printing.

-* Instruction mode
-  * Create worksheets where children follow color‑coded instructions.

-* Simple, accessible UI
+- **Clear board** — reset the entire grid with one click.
+- **Printable output** — generate clean, kid‑friendly boards.
+- **Instruction mode** — create worksheets with color‑coded tasks.
-  * Designed for teachers and young users.
+- **Simple, accessible UI** — designed for teachers and young users.

 # 5. How It Works
 1. Each grid cell is represented by a button tagged as "grid".
 2. A single event handler updates the clicked cell’s color.
 3. Clearing the board iterates through all controls with the "grid" tag.